-Compact fluorescent lights (CFL) are the next step up in fluorescent growing lights.
+Compact fluorescent lights (CFL) are the next step up in plant lights.

 They are still a cost effective light method, but they have the ability to produce a 92 percent natural sunlight spectrum that gets used by your chile peppers.
-(It’s the plant light I personally use for peppers.)
+(It's the grow light I personally use for my plants.)

 As its name implies, the CFL is smaller than a traditional fluorescent.
 These lights come in a range of sizes to fit your indoor growing area.
-This is great if you don’t want to have to hang multiple lights over your plants.
+This is great if you don't want to have to hang multiple lights over your growing setup.

 A popular CFL is the T5.
 The T5 is commonly used by hot pepper growers because it contains multiple thinner bulbs that are positioned in a vertical direction.

-You’ll usually get complete coverage over your chile seedlings in propagator-style growing container.
-(See the image as an example.)
+You'll usually get complete coverage over your chile seedlings in a mini-hothouse style setup.
+(See the image above as an example.)

 Other types of popular CFLs include Vita-Lites and Sylvania Gro-Lux.